I can’t work my shift.

 The Call-Out Request is a structured message initiated from an employee’s scheduled shift in the employee app.
 Submitting a request routes it to managers who are actively working and surfaces the request in the Leadership Engagement app, where all leaders can view and respond.

-By anchoring the request to the employee’s schedule and routing it to on-duty leaders, the experience replaces informal texts and removes guesswork about which manager is available.
+By anchoring the request to the employee's schedule and routing it to on-duty leaders, the experience replaces informal texts and removes guesswork about which manager is available.
+It was also the first time a message initiated in the employee app (Connect) surfaced directly in the leadership app (LET) — connecting two previously separate experiences into a single coordinated workflow.

 ❌ Leaders did not want an automated process that removed opportunities for human care